 \subsection{Ward's identity}

-Formula \eqref{ward} below is usually called \emph{Ward's equation} or \emph{loop equation}.
-This equation is one of the key input of a method pioneered by Johansson \cite{Johansson98} to establish that linear statistics of $\beta$--ensembles are asymptotically Gaussian.
-In the following, we follow the approach of Ameur--Hedenmalm--Makarov \cite{AHM15} who applied Johansson's method to study the fluctuations of the eigenvalues of random normal matrices, including the Ginibre ensemble.
-In particular, the terms $\mathfrak{T}^k_N$ for $k=1,2,3$ should be treated as corrections because of the factor $1/N$ in front of them.
+Formula \eqref{ward} below is usually called \emph{Ward's equation} or \emph{loop equation} and the terms $\mathfrak{T}^k_N$ for $k=1,2,3$ should be treated as corrections because of the factor $1/N$ in front of them.
+This equation is the key input of a method pioneered by Johansson \cite{Johansson98} to establish that linear statistics of $\beta$-ensembles are asymptotically Gaussian.
+In the following, we follow the approach of Ameur--Hedenmalm--Makarov \cite[Section 2]{AHM15} who applied Johansson's method to study the fluctuations of the eigenvalues of random normal matrices, including the Ginibre ensemble.

 \begin{proposition} If $g\in \Co^2_c(\D)$, we have for any $N\in\N$ and $t\in(0,1]$,